 Allium cepa (aggregatum group) (105 days) Open-pollinated.
-An exciting new French shallot from Canadian plant breeder Richard Favreau of Val-aux-vents Farm in the Saint-Valérien region of Quebec.
-Richard’s passion and many years of work selecting and evaluating alliums shines through in this variety: the shallots have a beautiful golden bronze color, uniformly divide into triples and quadruples, storage into the spring, and have a luxurious, caramel flavor.
-Donna Dyrek’s were out of the ground curing on September 10th from an April 13th start.
+An exciting new French shallot from Canadian plant breeder Richard Favreau of Val-aux-Vents Farm in the Saint-Valérien region of Québec.
+Richard’s passion and many years of work selecting and evaluating alliums shines through in this variety.
+Handsome golden-bronze 1¼–2" bulbs uniformly divide into triples and quadruples, store into the spring, and have a luxurious caramel flavor.
+Resounding praise when we sautéed them in butter in the warehouse kitchen!
+Wowed us at every point in the season.
+Donna Dyrek’s were out of the ground curing on September 10 from an April 13 start.
+Independent Breeder①

 2440 Val Aux Vents - Sustainably Grown